Why most household employees should be paid hourly instead of a fixed salary

 Technically, yes, but you need to be very careful.
 “If a set salary is paid each week and your employee’s hours frequently fluctuate, it’s as if your employee is making a different hourly rate each pay period,” says Tom Breedlove, Sr. Director of Care.com HomePay.
 “Instead, you should take the salary amount you were planning to offer your employee and turn it into an hourly rate based on the number of hours you expect them to work each week.”

-For example, if you’ve budgeted to pay a nanny about $500 per week before taxes and you expect them to work about 35 hours per week, you can offer to pay your nanny $14 per hour.
+For example, if you’ve budgeted to pay your nanny about $500 per week before taxes and you expect them to work about 35 hours per week, you can offer to pay your nanny $14 per hour.
 Now that there is an established hourly rate, it does not matter how many hours your nanny works; they will be compensated fairly.
 You should also include language in your nanny contract stating that if your nanny crosses into overtime, they will be paid $21 per hour for all hours worked over 40 hours during the workweek.

 Get started with HomePay!